andygeorgi/azure-hpc-packer-corporate-proxy/README.md

 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 * [Azure CLI (az)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

+For a quick setup, you can use the [Azure Shell](https://shell.azure.com).
+All tools are pre-installed there.

 ## Ansible Config

 Patch the Ansible `group_vars` config in `./ansible/group_vars/all` according to your proxy config: